ampl/colab.ampl.com/README.md

 ### Updating notebook headers & index

-The following command updates the readme file and the index in the documentation:
+The following command updates the README file and the index in the documentation:
 ```bash
 $ python scripts/index.py
 ```